carpentries-incubator/hpc-intro/motivation.md

 ## The Problem

 - Surveyed 1972 scientists in 2008.
-- “How do you use computers?”
+- "How do you use computers?"
-- “How did you learn what you know?”
+- "How did you learn what you know?"

 ## The Problem